Wagatha Christie

-Wagatha Christie is a popular name given to a dispute between Rebekah Vardy and Coleen Rooney, which culminated in a 2022 libel case in the English High Court titled Vardy v Rooney.
-The dispute began in 2019, when Rooney accused Vardy of leaking posts from her private Instagram account to the British newspaper The Sun.
-In 2020 Vardy sued Rooney for libel and the case came to trial in London in May 2022.
-On 29 July 2022, the court dismissed Vardy's claim on the basis that Rooney's statements were substantially true.
-Vardy was ordered to pay a substantial proportion of Rooney's legal expenses which, together with her own legal costs, have been estimated to total £3m.
+Wagatha Christie is a popular name given to a dispute between the British media personalities Rebekah Vardy and Coleen Rooney, which culminated in a 2022 libel case in the English High Court, Vardy v Rooney.

+In 2019, Rooney announced on Twitter that Vardy's Instagram account was leaking posts from Rooney's private account to the newspaper The Sun.
+In 2020, Vardy sued Rooney for libel, and the case came to trial in London in May 2022.
+On 29 July, the court dismissed Vardy's claim on the basis that Rooney's statements were substantially true.
+Vardy was ordered to pay a substantial proportion of Rooney's legal expenses, which, together with her own legal costs, were estimated to total £3 million.

-The dispute and trial attracted significant media attention, in part because Vardy and Rooney are "WAGs", an acronym applied by the British media to wives of prominent British footballers.
-The case aquired its popular name, a portmanteau of WAG and the name of the whodunnit fiction writer Agatha Christie, because of the steps taken by Rooney to investigate the source of the leaks.
+The dispute and trial attracted significant media attention, in part because Vardy and Rooney are "WAGs", an acronym applied by the British media to the wives and girlfriends of prominent British footballers Wayne Rooney and Jamie Vardy respectively.
+The case acquired its popular name, a portmanteau of WAG and the name of the whodunit fiction writer Agatha Christie, because of the steps taken by Rooney to investigate the source of the leaks.

 Dispute

-In 2019, Coleen Rooney, the wife of the footballer Wayne Rooney, suspected that posts from her private Instagram account were being leaked to The Sun, a British tabloid newspaper that regularly publishes celebrity stories.
-To determine the source of the stories, Rooney posted fabricated stories and restricted access to them to Rebekah Vardy, the wife of footballer Jamie Vardy.
-The Sun published these stories, which included claims that the basement of Rooney's house had flooded, that Rooney had visited Mexico to "make a baby girl", and that Rooney had planned to appear on Strictly Come Dancing.
+In 2019, Coleen Rooney, the wife of footballer Wayne Rooney, suspected that posts from her private Instagram account were being leaked to The Sun, a British tabloid newspaper that regularly publishes celebrity stories.
+To determine the source, Rooney changed her Instagram settings so they could only be viewed by Rebekah Vardy, the wife of footballer Jamie Vardy and who she suspected of being the leak, and she posted fabricated stories.
+The Sun proceeded to publish these stories, which included claims that the basement of Rooney's house had flooded, that Rooney had visited Mexico to "make a baby girl", and that Rooney had planned to appear on Strictly Come Dancing.

 In late 2019, Rooney posted on Twitter that Vardy had leaked the stories to the press.
-Rooney's tweet went viral and was dubbed "Wagatha Christie", a portmanteau of the term "WAG" – an acronym for the wives and girlfriends of professional athletes – and the name of Agatha Christie, a well-known writer of whodunit crime fiction.
-Vardy responded on Twitter, denying the claims and implying her Instagram account had been hacked.
+Rooney's tweet went viral and was dubbed "Wagatha Christie", a portmanteau of the term "WAG" – an acronym for the wives and girlfriends of professional athletes – and the name Agatha Christie, a writer of whodunit crime fiction.
+The term was coined on Twitter by the writer and comedian Dan Atkinson.
+Vardy responded to Rooney on Twitter, denying the claims and implying her Instagram account had been hacked.